rickjarrell/backupblog/_pages/about.md

 I watch a lot of basketball and have an affinity for dogs.

-I write an occssional newsletter with musings on business, money, and work trends that I find interesting.
+I write an occasional newsletter with musings on business, money, and work trends that I find interesting.
 Sign up at [rickjarrell.substack.com](http://rickjarrell.substack.com).